meom-group/satim/list_topics.md

   - best practices on reading papers
   - best practices on making a presentation
   - how to create a Python-FORTRAN interface
+  - sharing experience/knowledge on the use of dask (python) on: MEOM Jupyter server, CAL1/ipython, Google cloud, HPC centers?
   - ... your idea ...

 Past topics: